Edinho (footballer, born 1983)

-Edimo Ferreira Campos (born 15 January 1983), commonly known as Edinho, is a Brazilian professional footballer who plays as a defensive midfielder.
+Edimo Ferreira Campos (born 15 January 1983), commonly known as Edinho, is a Brazilian former professional footballer who played as a defensive midfielder.

 Career

 In January 2010, Palmeiras confirmed that the club signed another reinforcement for the team.
 This season, the club signed the defensive midfielder for 4 years, until December 2013.

 In January 2011, Fluminense sign the player for peticion by, Muricy Ramalho, coach of the Fluminense.

 On 19 December 2013, with the end of his contract with Fluminense, transferred to the Grêmio for the 2014 season.

 On the June 6, 2016, it was involved in a change for player Negueba, in the which Edinho will act for Coritiba.